jawordpressorg/core-handbook/core/about/release-cycle/block-editor-release-process-for-major-releases.md

 *   Research/Discussions in progress: An area to record issues that may be a must for a release but where there was no conclusion.
 Some possible reasons for not having a conclusion are:
     *   The problem was critical but was impossible to replicate, so it’s a matter of waiting for more information to understand the specific conditions where the problem happens.
     *   It is not clear yet if the issue is a regression or not, or it is not clear if the issue is a bug or desired behavior.
     *   The issue required a very complex testing setup or trying to replicate it takes a lot of time.
 In that case, it’s recommended that you write a comment upon finding the issue saying what needed to be done to test it.
 This helps make it easier for others to jump in to help with testing.
 If needed, you may need to add the “needs-testing” label as well.
 From there, make sure to include it in the issue part of the board so you don’t lose track.
-As soon as things were tested, you can then move the issue to the “To do” column if it was something that should be fixed or archive/close the issue if it was not something needing a fix.
+As soon as things are tested, you can move the issue to the “To do” column if it should be fixed or archive/close the issue if it does not need a fix.
 *   Approved: Tasks that were ready to merge (reviewed and approved).
 This is helpful to see at a glance any issues that might be approved but that the PR author hasn’t merged yet and can enable you to keep PRs moving.
 *   Done: Tasks that were finished, merged, etc. and didn’t require any additional work.
 *   Notes, Useful Links, Etc: this is a helpful column to add relevant information like: